 Things to know when flying from Europe to Canada

 Canada is the land of vast frozen fields, multicultural cities and friendly people that welcome visitors with open arms and passionate conversations about hockey and maple syrup.
 Many people across the world wish to travel there at least once in their lifetime.
-If you are planning to fly from Europe to the Great White North, there are a few things that you should know.
+If you are planning to fly without issues from Europe to the Great White North, there are a few things that you should know.

 Canada is humungous

 It may seem like a sizable country on the map, but in reality, Canada is much larger than you would expect.
 If you were to overlay the maps of Canada and Europe, you would see the North American state extending all the way from arctic regions of Sweden to the sunny beaches of Turkey and Northern Egypt.
 Its size would devour everything between the UK and Moscow and from south of Spain to the north of Finland.